-Seeley Stable was a “well built and sturdy” two-story, square-sided, shingle-roofed barn used to stable horses and house stagecoaches.
+Seeley Stables was a “well built and sturdy” two-story, square-sided, shingle-roofed barn used to stable horses and house stagecoaches.

 Long mows flanked the barn’s center, where wagons drove in from Calhoun Street, loaded with hay.
 The hay was pitched to either side into the mows.
 The barn was demolished in the late 1920s.